Relationship Counseling - What To Expect

 My fees as of March 1, 2018 are $150/45 minutes.

 How can I contact Suzanne between sessions?

-Marathon or Intensive Therapy prices are also $170/hour, except when scheduled during weekends or national holidays, when the rate is $255/hour.
+Marathon or Intensive Therapy prices are also $150/45 minutes, except when scheduled during weekends or national holidays, when the rate is $255/hour.

 Weekend sessions must be booked and fully paid for two weeks prior to session.
 There is a three-hour minimum for weekend marathon intensive therapy sessions.